The CFAS Board of Directors and our Executive Director would like to welcome you to the Canadian Fertility and Andrology Society.

 In 1954 the Society was founded under the name of The Canadian Society for the Study of Fertility.
 It was created by a small group of physicians whose primary practice and research centered on the problems of fertility in the human female and male.
 Its purpose was to promote study and research in the field of infertility.
 The name of the society was changed to The Canadian Fertility Society in April 1972.
 At that time, there was a great emphasis on fertility control and the first book published by the Canadian Fertility Society was A Practical Manual on Reproduction edited by Drs.
 Collins and Rioux.
 In 1982 the Society merged with The Canadian Andrology Society to become the Canadian Fertility and Andrology Society.
 Currently the Society’s membership has grown to include more than 400 obstetricians and gynaecologists, urologists, reproductive endocrinologists, research scientists, and other health care professionals from every province as well as members from other countries.

-Membership to the Society is open for all individuals active in the field of reproductive medicine and science including medical doctors, scientists, nurses, laboratory technicians, embryologists, counsellors, psychologists, social workers, ethicists, lawyers, trainees, etc.
+Membership to the Society is open for all individuals active in the field of reproductive medicine and science including physicians, scientists, nurses, andrologists, embryologists, counsellors, psychologists, social workers, ethicists, lawyers, administrative professionals, and trainees.